Kudaes/rust_tips_and_tricks/README.md

 ## Definition of structs
 In many situations you will need to use several structs in order to interact with WinAPI.
 The easiest way to use these structs is by import them directly from the official crates [windows](https://microsoft.github.io/windows-docs-rs/doc/windows/index.html) and [ntapi](https://docs.rs/ntapi/latest/ntapi/).
 By doing so, you won't need to define them manually.

 Although this is very convenient, I have noticed that not all the structs in those crates are well defined.
-The vast majority of cases where the struct definition was wrong is due to an incorrect number of fields which prevents to use the struct efficiently, but in some cases even the size of the struct was wrong.
+The vast majority of cases where the struct definition was wrong is due to an incorrect number of fields which prevents to use the struct efficiently (you can't access directly to the field you are interested on...), but in some cases even the size of the struct was wrong.

-Either the struct is poorly defined or it is not defined at all, you can define your own structs very easily (preferably in the `data` crate):
+Either the struct is poorly defined or it is not defined at all, you can define your own structs very easily (preferably in the crate `data`):

 ```rust
 #[repr(C)]